jonathf/chaospy/tutorial/README.rst

 Advanced Topics
 ---------------

+`Scikit-Learn Regression`_
+   The library `scikit-learn` is a great machine-learning toolkit that provides a large collection of regression methods.
+By default, ``chaospy`` only support traditional least-square regression when doing `Point Collocation`_, but ``chaospy`` is designed to also work together with the various regression functions provided by the `scikit-learn` interface.
 `Intrusive Galerkin`_
    Intrusive Galerkin method is the classical approach for applying polynomial chaos expansion on a set of governing equations.
 An intrusive method, unlike